THE UNRAVELLING

 You’re Allowed to Begin Again

 Your story doesn’t have to look like mine for healing to be possible.
 There is strength in every step you’ve taken — even the ones that felt impossible at the time.
-You are allowed to take up space in your own life again — without apology.

 If you’re here, it’s not by accident.
 Something within you already knows — a quiet readiness for softness, for clarity, for truth, for change.
-You don’t need to have it all figured out.
-You don’t need to be “ready” in the way you think you should be.

 Just trust the part of you that led you here.